 A Telling Shift and Other Omissions

-It’s a telling shift above - from ‘knowledge’ to ‘story.’
-Learning from these walking, talking tomes of life science was and still is a delight!
-To fully appreciate what had to happen for a non-scientist such as me to grasp such complex knowledge, click on over to the NIH wrestless night when you’ve got nothing better to do, pull up most any peer reviewed scientific paper, and start reading.
-If you’re a determined sort, you’ll find yourself a week later still attempting to decipher esoteric content, that for all practical purposes for the uninitiated, amounts to an alien language.
-I didn’t make such trips except on rare occasions when the easy access I had through the gracious stories told me by scientists needed a boost.
+It’s a telling shift above - from matters of ‘knowledge’ to those of ‘story.’
+Learning from walking, talking tomes of life science must be something like what early human communities experienced from the likes of a traveling minstrel or bard!
+To fully appreciate what sort of feat it is for non-scientist like me (and there are many), to grasp the breadth and depth of meanings held within complex science, visit the National Institute of Health (NIH) website some restless night, pull up most any peer reviewed scientific paper, and start reading.
+If you’re a determined sort, you’ll find yourself a week later still attempting to decipher this unruly and esoteric content, that for the uninitiated, seems an alien language.

 Simple Math